ideasonpurpose/docker-wordpress-dev/README.md

    A copy of all the user-uploaded imagery used on the site.
 4. **The Plugins directory**
    A blob of plugin files.
 Most of these can be pulled from [wordpress.org/plugins](https://wordpress.org/plugins/) but it's often faster to copy the whole `wp-content/plugins` directory to dev sites.

-Docker Desktop should be installed.
-The tools should work equally well on any platform that can run Docker, we're using it in production on macOS and Windows, including and WSL 2.

 ### Project Directory Structure